First Move Wins

 “That’s true.
 It’s starting to look like a desert out there.”

 Dust re-did the bun on top of her head.
 “No clue.
 Probably some place I’ve never heard of before.
 She sent me some handmade beads.
 I put them over there.”
-Up-side-down, she pointed at the jewelry drawers in the corner of the shop.
+She pointed at the jewelry drawers in the corner of the shop.
 “We don’t have the same taste, so I’m selling them.”
 She looked back in the mirror and applied her favourite lipstick.

-“I won't!”
-Max hollered.
+“Probably not,” Max hollered.

-“I can see the future!”
-María yelped proudly.
+“I see the future!”
+María said proudly.

-Ekster hadn’t even noticed Dust and Farello coming up to the attic, and was completely blind sided by the large dog jumping up at him to lick his face when he returned from a cigarette break.
+Ekster hadn’t even noticed Dust and Farello coming up to the attic, and was completely blind sided by the large dog jumping him when he returned from a cigarette break.

 “Farello, down!
 Farello!”